-Twins joined at the head return home after 485 days in the hospital
+Twins joined at the head go home for the first time after 485 days in the hospital

-MOORESVILLE, NC (WSVN) – Twins that were joined at the head have returned home after being at at children’s hospital for 485 days.
+MOORESVILLE, NC (WSVN) – Twins that were joined at the head are going home for the first time after being at at children’s hospital for 485 days.

 According to Fox 46, Heather and Riley Delaney, parents to Erin and Abby, learned they would be having conjoined twins but were surprised when their children were born 10 weeks premature on July 24, 2016.